songxg1/git-tutoring/README.md

 # git-tutoring
-the first local git project
+the third local git project
 this is a trial for git branch just for edit a git tutoring repo from Mars Song